Jesse James Hollywood: Childhood and adolescence

 Jesse James Hollywood was born to Jack and Laurie Hollywood and was raised in West Hills, a neighborhood in the western San Fernando Valley region of the City of Los Angeles, California.
 As a child he was involved in junior baseball league.
 Hollywood attended Pinecrest Woodland Hills, in Woodland Hills, California, where he excelled in reading and baseball.
 Here, he also became best friends with another boy from an affluent family and the two of them became a duo, referring to themselves as "The Pros."
 They were often seen wearing baggy jeans with that moniker spray painted along the legs, as was fashionable at the time.
 His father moved the family to Colorado in an attempt to run a restaurant in the mid-1990s, but returned to West Hills in 1995.

 Hollywood also played baseball when he attended El Camino Real High School.

 During his adolescent years he started power lifting and ingesting muscle supplements to help build up his muscle mass.
 His coach would later describe him as an "emotional kid" who was later expelled for erupting into a violent fit of rage at one of his teachers near the end of his sophomore year.
 He transferred to Calabasas High School where he played on the varsity baseball team until he injured his back and leg, forcing him to give up the sport.

 Investigators believe he started selling illegal drugs a year before he ordered the murder of Nicholas Markowitz.
 He recruited his former high school friends William Skidmore, Brian Affronti, Benjamin Markowitz, and Jesse Rugge to dispense narcotics for him and build up a profitable illicit drug operation.
 He had been a close friend of Benjamin Markowitz, playing on the same junior baseball league and would visit the same Malibu, California gymnasium to exercise together.

 Murder

 On August 6, 2000, Hollywood and some of his crew, including Jesse Rugge and William Skidmore, kidnapped Nicholas Markowitz.
-Nicholas was half-brother to Ben Markowitz, who owed Hollywood $1,200 in drug debt.
-The intention was to use Nicholas as leverage in order to get Ben Markowitz to pay the debt.
+Nicholas was the half-brother of Ben Markowitz, who owed Hollywood $1200.
+The intention was to use Nicholas as leverage to get Ben Markowitz to pay.
 Nicholas was taken from Los Angeles to Santa Barbara, and held for three days.
-Hollywood became concerned about his circumstances after consulting a lawyer who told him that anyone involved with the kidnapping was looking at a life sentence.
-Hollywood ordered Ryan Hoyt, one of his subordinates, to kill Markowitz, giving Hoyt a TEC-9 gun with which to do it.
+Hollywood became concerned after consulting a lawyer who advised him that anyone convicted of kidnapping would receive a life sentence.
+Hollywood ordered Ryan Hoyt, one of his subordinates, to kill Markowitz, giving Hoyt a TEC-9 automatic pistol with which to do it.

 On August 9, Hoyt and other associates of Hollywood took Markowitz to a rural location in the mountains north of Santa Barbara and killed him, burying his body in a shallow grave.
 The body was found three days later.